Oakland in Coles County, Illinois — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RR • Notable Places.
 In addition, it is included in the Illinois State Historical Society series list.
 A significant historical year for this entry is 1847.

 Location.
 39° 39.252′ N, 88° 1.634′ W. Marker is in Oakland, Illinois, in Coles County.
-Marker is on North Pike Street north of Illinois Route 133, on the right when traveling north.
+It is on North Pike Street north of Illinois Route 133, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Oakland IL 61943, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-The Matson Slave Trial (here, next to this marker); Civil War Memorial (about 400 feet away, measured in a direct line); Gristmill Stone Recovered from the Little Embarras River (about 400 feet away); Oakland, Illinois Community W. W. I War Memorial (about 400 feet away); Newman Veterans Memorial (approx. 10.2 miles away); The Streibich Blacksmith Shop (approx. 10.2 miles away); Abraham Lincoln - Eighth Judicial District (approx. 10.6 miles away); Grandview Township Veterans Honor Roll (approx. 12.4 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies: The Matson Slave Trial (here, next to this marker); Civil War Memorial (about 400 feet away, measured in a direct line); Gristmill Stone Recovered from the Little Embarras River (about 400 feet away); Oakland, Illinois Community W. W. I War Memorial (about 400 feet away); Newman Veterans Memorial (approx. 10.2 miles away); The Streibich Blacksmith Shop (approx. 10.2 miles away); Abraham Lincoln - Eighth Judicial District (approx. 10.6 miles away); Grandview Township Veterans Honor Roll (approx. 12.4 miles away).
 Touch for a list and map of all markers in Oakland.

 Credits.
-This page was last revised on April 14, 2021.
+This page was last revised on May 3, 2024.
 It was originally submitted on May 19, 2010, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 1,587 times since then and 39 times this year.
+This page has been viewed 2,138 times since then and 35 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 19, 2010, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.